kavia-common/cloudunify-pro-284073-286483/README.md

 - `PGAPPNAME` (default `cloudunify-pro-backend`) – application_name for DB sessions
 - `PGCONNECT_TIMEOUT_MS` (default `5000`) – connection timeout
 - `PGIDLE_TIMEOUT_MS` (default `30000`) – idle timeout
+- `DB_CONNECTION_FILE` – explicit path to `db_connection.txt` if auto-detection is not desired

 An example `.env.example` is provided at `Backend/.env.example`.
 Copy it to `.env` and adjust as needed.
 Do not commit your `.env`.

+### Seeding notes and troubleshooting
+- If `POST /_internal/seed` returns 500, verify that the database is reachable:
+  - Ensure `DATABASE_URL` is set or fallback `db_connection.txt` exists and is readable by the backend.
+  - Confirm the DB is listening at the host/port specified in the DSN.
+- If your database schema requires `resources.organization_id` (as in some local DB setups), ensure your seed payload includes `"organizationId"` for each resource.
+The backend will also attempt to use the first organization in the DB as a fallback.
+- You can provide a body to `/_internal/seed/all` to override `.projdefn` discovery if needed.
+- Seeding is idempotent; re-running will upsert and not duplicate rows.